 HOW GUTSY LEADERSHIP CIRCLES WORK

-If you are interested in working one-on-one for leadership coaching, drop a line.
-For over 20 years I've been coaching leaders of all levels and it is an honour to embark on the leaders journey with you.
+For over 20 years I've been coaching leaders of all levels and it is an honour to embark on the leaders journey with you

 I've been studying, practicing and facilitating leadership development for a long time now.
 It would be my pleasure to discuss your needs in greater detail.